 As reported by the Pittsburgh Post-Gazette: “The housing authority worked with HUD and the city’s Urban Redevelopment Authority to pour $1.3 million into improvement of facades and interiors of some 100 existing homes.
 That helped to convince residents that they’d be part of the neighborhood’s revitalization, rather than being left behind,” said Caster Binion, executive director of the housing authority.

 Ensuring no one is left behind

-ELDI’s work to save and stabilize East Liberty Garden Apartments was key to the successful application for the $30 million Choice Neighborhood’s Grant.
-The grant has since spurred multiple phases of mixed-income development in Larimer and East Liberty, including the Cornerstone Village Apartments which just opened its doors to tenants.
-Throughout the redevelopment process, the Choice team worked tirelessly to ensure that the current residents of East Liberty Gardens were not left behind.
-Residents of East Liberty Gardens were assigned active case managers to assist with relocation.
-With this assistance, nearly two-thirds of the residents have secured units in these new developments, much of it just one block away from their former homes.
+Throughout the redevelopment process, the Choice Neighborhoods team worked to ensure that the residents of East Liberty Gardens had a positive relocation experience and would be guaranteed places in the new developments.
+Residents of East Liberty Gardens were assigned active case managers and nearly two-thirds of the residents have secured units in the new Cornerstone Village Apartments, much of it just one block away from their former homes.

 The two final phases (phases three and four) of the Choice Neighborhoods development are currently underway and expected to be completed in 2021.
 These final 99 units will be a combination of the rehabilitation of the historic Larimer School as well as new construction on a recently cleared site on Larimer Avenue.